danbiocchi/oxidizedoasis-websands/readme.md

 - `FROM_EMAIL`: Email address used as the sender for verification emails
 - `RUST_LOG`: Logging level (e.g., debug, info, warn, error)
 - `RUN_MIGRATIONS`: Whether to run database migrations on startup (true/false)
+- `SU_DATABASE_URL`: Superuser database connection string for initial setup
+- `SERVER_HOST`: Host address for the server
+- `SERVER_PORT`: Port number for the server
+- `ENVIRONMENT`: Current environment (development or production)
+- `DEVELOPMENT_URL`: URL for the development environment

 ## 📚 Usage